tnovau/markdown-cv/index.md

 ## Experience

+`Jul 2023 - Today`
+__Self Employed (On The Edge IT Solutions) - Tiendeo (Shopfully integration)__
+- Development of backend integration between Shopfully and Tiendeo backends using C#.
+- Maintenance of multiple back-office solutions in front-end and back-end using react and node.js.
+- Development from scratch of solution that uses OCR using AWS Amplify and typescript.

+`Oct 2021 - Jun 2023`
+__Self Employed - IT Systems (AutoAnything)__
+- Maintenance of Graphql API using Node.js.
+- Development of Docker deployments of API in GCP
+- Monitoring API and Cloud Functions (Node.js) in GCP
+- Development of multiple Cloud Functions for external vendor integrations in GCP.
+- Maintenance of multiple custom store-fronts for different e-commerce in React and Next.js (typescript)
+- Integration of Shopify with previous backend.
+- Integration of Bigcommerce with previous backend.

-`Nov 2020 - Today`
+`Nov 2020 - Sep 2021`
 __Tiendeo - Cashback__

-- Mantainance of a .NET Core backend with C#.
+- Maintenance of a .NET Core backend with C#.
 - Development of a new node.js API, using express framework.
-- Mantainance of multiple web apps using react, next.js, react-redux, javascript, typescript.
+- Maintenance of multiple web apps using react, next.js, react-redux, javascript, typescript.
 - Usage of react-query, styled-components, material-ui, sass.
 - Usage of GCP storage service, Google OCR service to read images.
-- Mantainance of multiple Jenkins Pipelines, using bash scripts.
+- Maintenance of multiple Jenkins Pipelines, using bash scripts.
 - Development of docker images and docker compose yamls for local development and pipelines.
 - Development of Kubernetes yamls using helm.
-- Usage of PostgreSQL and SQL Server, and writing the migrations for theese DBs.
+- Usage of PostgreSQL and SQL Server, and writing the migrations for these DBs.
-- Mantainance of cypress based test suite.
+- Maintenance of cypress based test suite.

 `Mar 2020 - Nov 2020`
 __ALTRAN(Axa Assistance Client) - FREND__